SchweizerischeBundesbahnen/scion-workbench/docs/site/howto/how-to-open-message-box.md

 ```

 ### How to Set the Severity of a Message Box
-A message can be displayed as info, warning or alert.
+A message can be displayed as info, warning or error.
 The severity can be set via the options object.

 ```ts
 import {inject} from '@angular/core';